raweee/firstapp/readme.md

-This is the First app uploaded on github
+This is the First updated app uploaded on github